Out of State Child Abuse and Neglect Checks

 About this topic

-Child welfare programs are required to check the child abuse and neglect registry in each state where a potential foster parent lived during the past 5 years.
-This is called the “Adam Walsh check” after the 2006 act that requires it.
-Programs must do this for anyone else in the home who’s 18 years or older.
+Child welfare programs are required to check the child abuse and neglect registry in each state where a potential foster parent, or any other adult in the home, lived during the past 5 years.
+This is often called an “Adam Walsh check” after the 2006 act that requires it.

 Track adoption of these practices on the progress dashboard.